oc-cs140/s2014/README.md

 ## CS 140: Computer Science I [Spring 2014]

-This repository will hold lecture notes, and any source code files that are needed for the course.
+This repository will hold lecture notes, and any source code or data files that are needed for the course.

 ### Other Links